ns1-terraform/terraform-provider-ns1/website/docs/r/redirect.html.markdown

 * `target` - (Required) The URL to redirect to.
 * `id` - (Optional) The redirect id, if already created.
 * `certificate_id` - (Optional) The certificate redirect id.
-                  This field is mandatory if https_enabled is not false.
 * `forwarding_mode` - (Optional - defaults to "all") How the target is interpreted:
   * __all__       appends the entire incoming path to the target destination;
   * __capture__   appends only the part of the incoming path corresponding to the wildcard (*);